Assessment in Action Team Applications

 - Names, titles, affiliations (i.e. department, office, or school), and contact information for all team members.

 - Incomplete applications can be saved and edited or additional information can be added before the submission deadline date.
 An ID number and password will be assigned when the proposal is submitted.
 Be sure to print the ID number and password and keep them in a safe place; these will be needed in order to edit the proposal at a future time.

 - Please note that this is a team application process and acceptance into the program is based, in part, on who is identified as members of the team.

 The librarian team leader listed on the application will be ACRL’s primary contact.
-All applicants will be notified of their status via e-mail by 5 pm Central on Tuesday, April 22, 2014.
+All applicants will be notified of their status via e-mail in early April 2015.